Are your floors in need of a deep clean or a fresh new polish, but you can’t decide whether to use Rejuvenate or Bona products?

 Quality hardwood floor cleaners remove dirt, stains, and grease.
 Most importantly, they maintain the beauty and integrity of your floors throughout the cleaning process and for years down the road.

-Do-it-yourself solutions, such as water and vinegar, may work in the short term, but over time the acidity in the vinegar will destroy your floor’s finish, allow moisture to penetrate the wood, and cause irreversible damage.
+Do-it-yourself solutions, such as water and vinegar or water and bleach, may work in the short term, but, over time, the acidity in the vinegar will destroy your floor’s finish, allow moisture to penetrate the wood, and cause irreversible damage.

 One of the best things about both Rejuvenate and Bona hardwood cleaners is that they are simple and easy to use.